Key Takeaways

 Send your card through the in-game gift system.
 Confirm the other person has received it.
 Then receive yours.
 Screenshot the completed exchange for your own records.
 Done.

-After running Free Spins Link since 2020 and having personally completed hundreds of card sets across different devices and accounts, I can tell you that the biggest mistake I see players make is trading cards for sets they are not actively working on.
-Focus on your current village — every trade should move you one step closer to completing it.
+| ⚡ Pro Tip After running Free Spins Link since 2020 and personally completing hundreds of card sets across different devices and accounts, the single biggest mistake I see players make is trading cards for sets they are not actively working on.
+Focus on your current village — every trade should move you one step closer to completing it. |

 Top Coin Master Card Trading Tips for Faster Set Completion